groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/docx.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Compare various documents using Java"
+    title: "Control any changes at DOCX files using Java"
     exclude: "DOCX"
-    description: "Our Java API allows you to compare documents of various formats.
-Stay updated on document changes by processing them effortlessly."
+    description: "GroupDocs.Comparison Java API allows users to control DOCX documents versions via precise and detailed reports which may be easily processed."
     items:
         # format loop 1
         - name: "Compare PDF Files"